tiacsys/bridle/doc/bridle/introduction.rst

 (according to the manifest file).

-For more information about :command:`west init`, :command:`west update`, and other built-in commands, see :ref:`zephyr:west-built-in-cmds`.
-For more information about the west tool, see the :ref:`zephyr:west` user guide.
+For more information about :command:`west init`, :command:`west update`, and other built-in commands, see :zephyr:ref:`west-built-in-cmds`.
+For more information about the west tool, see the :zephyr:ref:`west` user guide.

 See :ref:`getting_started` for information about how to install |BRIDLE| and about the first steps.
 See :ref:`dev-model` for more information about the